development-and-dinosaurs/gradle-git-versioner/README.md

 2. Make atomic commits for each of the changes I'm doing with useful commit messages.

-3. Raise a pull request for that feature back into master branch.
+3. Raise a pull request for that feature back into the main branch.

 4. Merge the pull request in using a merge commit, adding the version tag to the commit message.

-5. Publish from master branch.
+5. Publish from the main branch.

-This ensures that you keep a nice commit history and end up with the correct version on master branch.
+This ensures that you keep a nice commit history and end up with the correct version on the main branch.

 ## How do I use it?